soheunyi/arxiv-recommendation/README.md

 4. Commit changes (`git commit -m 'Add amazing feature'`)
 5. Push to branch (`git push origin feature/amazing-feature`)
 6. Open Pull Request

+## Acknowledgments

+This project utilizes the [arXiv.org](https://arxiv.org/) e-print service for accessing academic papers. arXiv is owned and operated by Cornell University and is supported by the Simons Foundation and by the member institutions.

+We are grateful to arXiv for providing free and open access to academic research, enabling projects like this to help researchers discover relevant papers and advance scientific knowledge.

 ## License